susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 You will need to do a few things

 1. If using local fonts add them to your public folder.
-2. Add the @font-face decloration in your css
+2. Add the @font-face declaration in your css
 3. Link to your fonts in your head section
-4. Preload your fonts to prevent the flash of unstyled text.
+4. Preload your fonts to prevent the flash of unstyled text
 5. Use font-family in your css to apply your font using selectors

 ### @font-face

-This is what the @font-face decloration looks like.
+This is what the @font-face declaration looks like.
 Add this to your CSS stylesheet.

 ```css
 @font-face {